bagder/uncurled/intro/the-book.md

 6. [Source](../code.md).
 The code is certainly key in a project and there are clues for us there.
 7. [Security](../security.md).
 A really important area that we must never ignore.
 8. [Maintainer](../maintain.md).
 What is it and what does it take to be a project *maintainer*?
 9. [Evolution](../evolution.md).
-Let me take you with you on a little journey and show how Open Source has developed.
+Let me take you on a little journey and show how Open Source has developed.
 10. [Life](../life.md).
 Can you be a successful Open Source maintainer *and* have a life at the same time?